Cortisol Blood Test Guide by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Do You Need to Fast Before the Test?

 Fasting is typically not necessary for a cortisol blood test, making the preparation relatively simple for patients.
-However, your doctor in Bury may recommend avoiding certain foods or beverages in the hours leading up to the test to ensure the most accurate results.
-It is crucial to adhere to your healthcare provider’s instructions, as some food and drinks can influence cortisol levels.
+However, your doctor in Bury may recommend avoiding certain foods or beverages in the hours before the test to ensure the most accurate results.
+It is crucial to follow your healthcare provider’s instructions, as certain foods and beverages can affect cortisol levels.

-While caffeine and alcohol are not usually restricted, avoiding them can help achieve the most precise measurement of your cortisol levels.
-Since cortisol levels naturally fluctuate throughout the day, testing is frequently done in the morning when levels peak.
+While caffeine and alcohol are not typically restricted, avoiding them can help ensure the most accurate measurement of your cortisol levels.
+Because cortisol levels naturally fluctuate throughout the day, testing is typically performed in the morning, when levels peak.
 Scheduling your test appointment in the morning maximises its effectiveness and provides a clearer picture of your adrenal function.

 Additionally, if you take any medications—especially those that affect cortisol levels—it’s vital to inform your doctor before the test.
-They may advise you on whether to adjust your medication schedule temporarily.
+They may advise you on whether to temporarily adjust your medication schedule.
 Overall, clear communication with your healthcare provider ensures the best possible outcome from your cortisol blood test.

 What Medications Should You Avoid Before Testing?